Blog

 Different donors have varying motivations for giving to nonprofits based on their personal history, past interactions, and sources of information.

-Looking back at a donor’s background can provide key insights into their motivations and interests.
-For example, reviewing donation records over time can reveal patterns – some donors consistently give at the end of the year to maximize tax deductions, while others donate sporadically based on current events or personal experiences.
+Looking at a donor’s background can provide key insights into their motivations and interests.
+For example, reviewing donation records over time can reveal patterns—some donors consistently give at the end of the year to maximize tax deductions, while others donate sporadically based on current events or personal experiences.

 Developing a timeline of a major donor’s gifts, along with any publicly known biographical details, illuminates their passions.
 Understanding that a donor contributed heavily to cancer research after losing a loved one to the disease helps target solicitations to emphasize how a gift can honor that loss.

 Similarly, knowledge that a corporation’s CEO sits on the board of a nonprofit signals shared values between the two entities.
-Incorporating these types of insights into donor profiles leads to more accurate assessment of their potential motivation to give.
-As a result, nonprofits can craft targeted outreach and stewardship efforts more likely to inspire ongoing and increased support.
-Tracking and studying past donor behavior and background provides a roadmap to maximize future donations through refined donor profiles.
+Incorporating these types of insights into donor profiles leads to a more accurate assessment of their potential motivation to give.

 Know how to engage with people

-Language and messaging will draw them in and lead to them engaging with you.
+Language and messaging will draw prospective donors in and lead to them engaging with you.
 Your donor profile should inform your solicitation strategy and give you a good idea of exactly what to say, how to say it, and the channels through which to get the message out in order to start building relationships.
-Having an ongoing understanding of communication preferences for your target audience helps in getting better results.
+Having an ongoing understanding of communication preferences for your target audience assists you in getting better results.

 Developing personalized solicitation strategies based on donor profiles can lead to more meaningful engagement.
 Rather than relying on generic mailings, you can craft targeted outreach focused on shared values and motivations.